Paul Bonét-Maury

-Paul Albert Antoine Bonét-Maury (7 February 1900, Paris, 6th arrondissement, to 17 April 1972, 13th arrondissement) was an early French judoka, president of the Fédération française de judo, and a French radiobiologist.
+Paul Albert Antoine Bonét-Maury (7 February 1900–17 April 1972) was an early French judoka, president of the Fédération française de judo, and a French radiobiologist.

 Biography

-Paul Bonét-Maury had twin careers, in both the sporting and medical fields.
+Paul Bonét-Maury was born in 1900 in the 6th arrondissement in Paris.
+He had twin careers, in both the sporting and medical fields.
+He died in Paris, in the 13th arrondissement, in 1972.

 Scientific career

 Paul Bonet-Maury studied at the faculties of medicine, pharmacy and sciences of Paris.

 He obtained a doctorate in pharmacy in 1925.
 In October of the same year, he entered the Laboratoire Curie.
 Here he worked on the action of X-rays and radioactivity on living cells with Fernand Holweck and Antoine Lacassagne.

-He was successively Master of Research (1930-1965), then Honorary Research Master (1966), having been Professor at the National Institute of Nuclear Science and Technology at the CNRS (National Center for Scientific Research) since 1960.
+He was successively Master of Research (1930–1965), then Honorary Research Master (1966), having been Professor at the National Institute of Nuclear Science and Technology at the CNRS (National Center for Scientific Research) since 1960.

 He was head of the Biophysics Laboratory of the Institute Alfred Fournier from 1941 to 1950.
 In 1950, he was appointed by Irène Joliot-Curie to create the Radium Institute's Radiation Protection Service.
 He was director of this department until 1962.
 Paul Bonet-Maury was an active trade unionist within l'Association des travailleurs scientifiques, (ATS) (the Association of Scientific Workers), of which he became secretary in 1946.
 From 1965 to 1966, he was president of la Société française de radioprotection.

 He invented the absolute photocolorimeter and the recording biophotometer.